 The U.S. Department of State has authority over defense articles and defense services through the International Traffic in Arms Regulations.

 Secretary of State (Pennsylvania) Certification

 For documents that need to be authenticated by the Commonwealth’s Secretary of State, contact the Certification Section in Harrisburg, at (717) 787-5280 or by email: RA-CERTIFICATIONS@pa.gov.

-When do I need to Fill out a Shippers Export Declaration?
+When do I need to File the Electronic Export Information (EEI)?

-An exporter must fill out the SED for shipments in the following circumstances:
+An exporter must file the EEI for shipments in the following circumstances:

-- Shipments of commodities valued at over $2,500 per Schedule B number transported by any means other than the postal service.
+- Shipments of commodities valued over $2,500 per Schedule B number transported by any means other than the postal service.